mechmotum/mechmotum.github.io/content/setup-development-environment.rst

    wheel                     0.44.0             pyhd8ed1ab_0    conda-forge
    xz                        5.2.6                h166bdaf_0    conda-forge

-If you carefully install all dependencies from Conda Forge then you can safely run ``conda update --all`` inside the conda environment and then follow that with a ``python -m pip install -U sympy`` to upgrade the PyPi packages.
+If you carefully install all of the PyPi packages' dependencies from Conda Forge then you can reasonably safely run ``conda update --all`` inside the Conda environment and then follow that with a ``python -m pip install -U sympy`` to upgrade the PyPi package.

 This method will generally work but it requires you to manually figure out and install the dependencies.
-If you have many PyPi packages, then this may get out of hand to manage but my experience is that you typically don't have many PyPi packages you need that are not on Conda Forge.
+If you have many PyPi packages, then this may get out of hand to manage.
+But my experience is that you typically don't have many PyPi packages you need that are not on Conda Forge.

 Conda does also support specifying PyPi packages in the environment file like